noot/rollup-boost/crates/rollup-boost/DESIGN.md

 ## 3. PoC implementation

+### Assumptions

+- there is only one builder per network.
+Multiple builders on one network causes significant complexity as flashblock equivocation is not allowed, so some sort of builder rotation algorithm must be implemented.
+- the p2p address of the builder is well-known.
+- the builder going down is out of scope for the PoC.

 ### Topology

 I will implement the direct p2p connection approach in 2.1 for the PoC, as it's the most straightforward and can be extended easily.
-A gossip network, while intriguing, has latency concerns which may make it infeasible without further research and design.
+A gossip network, while having benefits, has latency concerns which may make it infeasible without further research and design.
 For discovery, I will implement connecting to known peers via config as well as mDNS.
-Since it's a PoC, we can assume nodes are either local or well-known.

 ### Message protocol